Home > Cruises > Worldwide Cruises > Viking World Voyage II

 Ullapool enjoys one of the most remote settings in the United Kingdom on the pristine shores of Loch Broom.
 This tiny town, dotted with distinctive New Zealand cabbage trees, is the largest community for miles surrounded by the stunningly scenic Western Isles, dramatic mountain peaks piercing the sky and unspoiled wilderness.
 Ullapool's beauty lies in its tranquility.
 A launchpad for ferries to the stunning Western Isles, this former herring port village is also a popular gateway for walkers, adventurers and nature lovers.

 The history of the Scottish Orkney Islands dates back millennia.
-Neolithic remains, including the ancient site of Brodgar, predate Stonehenge and the Pyramids.
+Neolithic remains, including the ancient site of Brodgar, predate Stonehenge and the Egyptian pyramids.
 The 13th-century Norse Orkneyinga Saga told of Vikings who ruled here.

 Later, the earls took over, and the French Renaissance palace that remains is a legacy to their grandeur.
 Another castle, Balfour, stands regally in a stark landscape.
 While the northern Europeans greatly influenced this hauntingly beautiful archipelago, consider the Italian Chapel, built by the hands of Italian prisoners during wartime.